Dewey’s Moral Philosophy

 We have already seen that Dewey casts the distinction between the apparent and the real good in terms of what is valued immediately in impulse and unreflective habit, and what is valued reflectively as an object of intelligent desire.
 Dewey insisted on the primacy of the reflective method of inquiry over settling on fixed answers to questions about the good.
 This can be seen in his critiques and methodological reinterpretations of the three types of theory of goodness dominant today: hedonism, ideal (objective list) theories, and informed desire theory.

 Hedonism supposes that the value of acts can be reduced to the quantity of pleasure and pain they produce.
 Estimating such values requires that we be able to break down the pleasures and pains of different activities and experiences into simple identical units, and then sum them up again.
 This theoretical demand outruns the holistic and complex character of our experiences of pleasure and pain (LJP 40–1).
-In fact, pleasures and pains in reflective individuals are inextricably bound up with what Dewey called “ideational” factors — that is, with articulate conceptions of what they are taking pleasure in.
+Pleasures and pains in reflective individuals are inextricably bound up with what Dewey called “ideational” factors — that is, with articulate conceptions of what they are taking pleasure in.
 They are therefore not pure sensory units but already contain elements of judgment or appraisal.
-Critical among these are considerations of the consequences of prizing certain things for one's own moral character.
+Critical among these are considerations of the consequences of prizing certain things for one’s own moral character.
 Since we form our character by cultivating habits of valuing some things over others, and we prize and appraise character itself, we cannot simply take current pleasures as given (E 193–4; LJP 41–2).
 Good and bad people take pleasure in different things.
 Such facts can give us reason to cultivate different tastes from those we currently have.

 Although hedonism fails as a theory that gives us a fixed end, it does contain a methodological insight.
 Nothing is good that cannot be desired.
 All desire contains an element of enjoyment or liking.
 Hence, pleasure can be seen as a sign of the good, as evidence of what is valuable.
 Nevertheless, what makes desire a sound guide to the good is the fact that it incorporates foresight and reflection on the wider consequences of acting on it, not just that it incorporates a liking of its object (E 195–6).